 “Research shows that between the ages of 6 and 12, the average diagnosis rate for something related to mental health is around 30%,” says Dr. Booker.
 “Among teenagers, mental health diagnoses increase — and by that point, the problems have become ingrained in their lives and relationships.”

 Across the country, we’re seeing the results of increasing mental health challenges.
 “We see consequences in individuals self-medicating, using alcohol and drugs,” Dr. Booker explains.
 “The effects become as severe as self-harm — cutting, for example.
-The worst-case scenario is suicide and the suicide rates in this age group are increasing — especially with mental health coming to the forefront during COVID-19.”
+The worst-case scenario is suicide and the suicide rates in this age group are increasing.”

 As with any other health issue, early detection and treatment matter.
 “We don’t need to be so hypervigilant that kids can’t be kids,” says Dr. Booker.
 “But when you’re seeing issues, it’s important to address them.”